Mancasvel/calendar_notaria/README.md

 ### Permissions & Access Control
 - **Admin & Polizas**: Full system access (CRUD all vacations and users)
 - **Regular users**: Can view vacations from their role + their own vacations
+- **Role-based calendar**: Each user sees only vacations from their own role
 - **Role-based navigation**: UI adapts based on user permissions
 - **Middleware protection**: All admin routes are protected by role verification